Ankle Pain Clinic @ Bone SG

 - inability to bear weight on the affected ankle

-“Although mild ankle pain often responds well to home treatments, it can take time to resolve.
-You should see your doctor for severe ankle pain, especially if it follows an injury.”
+“Although mild pain in ankle often responds well to home treatments, it can take time to resolve.
+You should see our doctor when the pain is severe, especially if it follows an injury.”

 We have a solution to stop the pain.
 Click here to let us help you.

 We highly recommend seeking professional help instead of self diagnosis in order to identify the source of the issue and to receive faster recovery.
 Our Specialist may ask and conduct one or more of the following tests to determine whether your ankle issue: